Global High-Level Panel on Water & Peace - Secretariat

 The Secretariat of the Panel is provided by the Geneva Water Hub, with the support of Strategic Foresight Group, a think tank based in Mumbai.

-Water & Peace Symphony
+Water and Peace Symphony

 By the time the Panel’s messages and recommendations are finalized, they will also be conveyed in the universal language of music.
 Indeed, a unique and particularly inspiring feature of the Panel’s work is that it will be accompanied and enriched by musicians from around the world.
 The result will be an original symphony for Water & Peace, composed progressively as the Panel convenes in different continents.
 Upon completion, the symphony is intended to become a powerful symbol and inspiration for all efforts to make water a source of cooperation and peace.